vladimirlevchenko/Digital-analysis-of-coating-films-/README.md

 Finally, values from three created lists (numerated_defects_list, defect_area_pix_list, defect_area_perc_list) are used to create an UITable as well as update the text labels with the total sum of the defected area and number of defects.

+The complete code for the "Calculate"-button is attached below.

 ```Matlab
 % Button pushed function: CalculateboundariesButton
         function CalculateboundariesButtonPushed(app, event)